 There are many requirements that have to be considered when importing and selling jewelry in the UK and European markets.
 These requirements are divided into three categories:

-We will examine each of these categories of requirements and investigate how they apply to the import and sale of jewelry in the European Market, including the UK, which is subject to EU regulations.
+We will examine each of these categories of requirements and investigate how they apply to the import and sale of jewelry in the European market.

 These requirements are laid out in European laws, and your product must meet them in order to be sold in the European market.

-The following restricted chemicals are most likely to be found in jewelry are:
+The following restricted chemicals are most likely to be found in jewelry:

 The regulations for restricted chemicals is known as the REACH Regulation.
 Your Jewelry should be tested for REACH compliance before being shipped to the EU.